isomerpages/moe-bedokgreensec/_student-development/CCE/Sexuality Education Programme.md

 Abstinence and upholding family values are the key messages.</p>
 <p></p>
 <p>Please click <a href="https://go.gov.sg/sedeteensprogramme" rel="noopener noreferrer nofollow" target="_blank">here</a> to
-view the eTeens programme that will be implemented at Bedok Green Secondary School in 2026.</p>
+view the <em>eTeens</em> programme that will be implemented at Bedok Green Secondary School in 2026.</p>
 <p></p>
 <p><strong>Information for parents</strong>
 </p>